Acizza/srfinder/README.md

-The purpose of this program is to automate the tedious process of finding an arrival airport that fulfills an arbitrary amount of conditions.
+The purpose of this program is to automate the tedious process of finding an arrival airport in flight simulators that meet an arbitrary amount of conditions.
 Some conditions include: only taking X amount of time to reach it, being in a certain continent, being in a different continent and taking less than X hours to reach it, etc.

 Usage
 =====